 The falafel balls will bake for 40 minutes.
 If you don’t want to bake all the falafel, just put the falafel balls into a ziplock bag and freeze.
 Great for a quick weeknight meal later!!
 The Homemade Tzatziki Sauce is just as easy to make as the falafel balls.
 I definitely recommend making this sauce for the tacos… it really takes the tacos up a notch!

-Baked Falafel Tacos are the perfect meal idea when you are craving Greek food and tacos.
+This is the perfect meal idea when you are craving Greek food and tacos.
 Crispy baked falafel topped with creamy tzatziki sauce and wrapped in a corn tortilla make for the perfect dinner!
 I like to serve my tacos with romaine lettuce, chopped roma tomatoes, a couple teaspoons of Homemade Tzatziki Sauce, and a sprinkle of feta cheese.
 Great idea for Meatless Monday and Taco Tuesday!

 I hope you enjoy these bites of flavor!